Erlebacher's

+History

 In 1914, the store moved to 1210 F. Street, NW.
 Gustav Erlbacher died in 1924 and Mrs. Erlbacher remarried in 1934 to David Frank.
 In 1938, the Franks sold the store to Jules Winkelman.
 In 1949, Erlebacher's opened its store at 1133 Connecticut Avenue, NW, at the corner of Desales Street.
-The F Street location closed in 1953.
+The F. Street location closed in 1953.
 The store changed hands in 1970, when Jacob Epstein Katz purchased it from Jules Winkelman.
 In 1971, Erlebacher's moved to a new location at 5512 Wisconsin Avenue in Friendship Heights, Maryland.
 Its former location was occupied by Raleigh's.
 The Friendship Heights location was innovative in that its 10000 sqft were occupied by a number of boutique specialty stores including Jandel Furs, Pampillonia Jewelers, and I. Miller shoes.
 The location was also known as the Holiday Inn Plaza shopping mall.

 The store became nationally famous when Jacqueline Bouvier bought much of her trousseau there prior to her marriage to John Fitzgerald Kennedy.
-In the early 1970s the store garnered widespread publicity by being featured in Time magazine for its innovative display, in the front store windows, of the Time portraits of famous first ladies and American women who had previously graced the pages of that magazine.
+In the early 1970s the store garnered widespread publicity by being featured in Time magazine for its innovative display, in the front store windows, of the Time portraits of famous first ladies and American women who had previously appeared in that magazine.
 This was the inspired brainstorm of then store owner Jacob E. (Buddy) Katz.